gamemaster-kosen/pf2e-kosen-homebrew-content/README.md

 ### pf2e-inner-sea-region
 - An interactive hexploration-based map of Golarion; will be updated to provide additional functionality with time.
 - Import via "PF2e Inner Sea Region" in the Adventures compendia titled "pf2e-kosen-adventures".

-## Recommended Modules

-In order to get the best experience when using this module, the following are recommended:

-- PF2e Dorako UI: Installing this module facilitates PF2e Journal Entry styling options; including Nation statblocks.